 Green Card Processing Time

-- Recently my co-worker got EB3 Green Card in Oct 2015 after 13 years Wait.
+- One of my co-workers got EB3 India Green Card in Oct 2015 after waiting for 13 years

 If the priority date moves back from after you file for I-485, then visa numbers will not be available.